samruddhi1499/SimpleServletApp/SimpleServletApp/ReadMe.md

 1. **Repository Setup**:
    - Created repo: https://github.com/samruddhi1499/SimpleServletApp.git
+   - Pushed the code on the main branch.

 3. **Branching**:
    - Created a branch named `feature-servlet`.
+   - Modified the Welcome message.
    - Pushed the changes to the new branch.